slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### The human genome is, at long last, complete

+2022-04-12

+- Self explanatory.

+### Is the Ukraine crisis the West's fault?

+2022-04-12

+- I strongly believe that armed conflicts between nations are anachronic and stepping into one is - always - the wrong choice.
+Maybe because of that, understanding why Russia invaded Ukraine is not easy.
+This article from 2014 is the best explanation I've found.

+If you really want to get [into the details](https://www.understandingwar.org)

 ### Supercomputer can now run on light

 2022-04-02